SMS-enabled phone numbers are becoming a common element of multi-channel marketing strategies and embedded communication for apps and services.

 The business case for SMS-enabled numbers

-There are plenty of useful ways to utilize SMS-enabled phone numbers as part of your business comms strategy.
+There are plenty of useful ways for businesses to utilize SMS-enabled phone numbers to reach opted-in customers as part of your business comms strategy.

 For the most part, they’re used to: